Skip to content

 Providing resources pupils don’t have access to

-The Comic Book Club provides pupils with access to texts that they don’t have outside of the club, either at home or at school.
-Feedback from the pilot found teachers unanimous on resources provided by Bookmark filled a gap, as the cost of the club is something that schools wouldn’t have been able to afford.
+Both book clubs provide pupils with access to texts that they may not have outside of the club, either at home or at school.
+Feedback from the Comic Book Club pilot revealed that teachers were unanimous in praising the resources provided by Bookmark, as they helped fill a significant gap.
+The cost of running the club would have been unaffordable for most schools without this support.

 This is an image of a child's drawing of a comic book.
 There are two pages and a number of cartoon images with speech bubbles and story across the page.